 In addition to common side effects, many drugs cause dangerous side effects.
 If a drug has numerous problems, the FDA can add warnings to the drug’s label, including its stringent black-box warning.
 In rare cases, the drug is recalled or removed from the market.

 From deadly cancer to fatal heart attacks, some prescription drugs have been known to cause either slow or immediate death.
 Sometimes prescription drugs such as penicillin stimulate allergic reactions that cause anything from itching to an anaphylactic response, which can lead to death.
-In other cases, a drug can cause a deadly heart attack or stroke, which has been seen in patients who take the type 2 diabetes drugs Avandia or Actos.
+In other cases, a drug can cause a deadly heart attack or stroke, which has been seen in patients who take the drugs Avandia or Actos to treat type 2 diabetes.

 Many drugs can be physically and emotionally debilitating, including causing total or partial paralysis or severe pain.
 This includes headaches, stomachaches, joint and muscle pain and decreased control over bodily functions.